HANICA-DWA/Eloquent-JavaScript/assignment_cwd_1.1.md

 _(The Network panel in Firefox, showing info on one HTTP request)_

 {{exShort "Question:" "Assignment 1.1.k (What is the E-tag on the first cat picture?)"
-:question: What is the E-tag on the first cat picture?
+:question: What is the E-tag on the _logo.png_ picture?

 exShort}}